World-leading architect and award-winning poets set to speak at Leeds Beckett

 Hasselt University Faculty of Law

-The annual, year-long, INSIDE/OUT programme, hosted by Leeds Beckett’s School of Art, Architecture and Design, features a range of high-profile art practitioners from across the world.
+The annual, year-long, INSIDE/OUT programme, hosted by Leeds Beckett’s Leeds School of Arts, features a range of high-profile art practitioners from across the world.

-Simon Morris, Professor of Art at Leeds Beckett, commented: “Our mission for the prestigious INSIDE/OUT lecture series is to bring the best minds of our generation to inspire and support the practice-based research students and staff do across the School of Art, Architecture and Design.
+Simon Morris, Professor of Art at Leeds Beckett, commented: “Our mission for the prestigious INSIDE/OUT lecture series is to bring the best minds of our generation to inspire and support the practice-based research students and staff do across the Leeds School of Arts.
 To this end, we have flown in renowned speakers from Los Angeles, New York, Amsterdam, Brussels and Darwin.
 In order to enhance the cultural life of Leeds, we make the lecture series open to the general public and available to an international audience online.”

 This year’s INSIDE/OUT series was launched by Nathaniel Mellors, Senior Lecturer at Leeds Beckett, who screened his 2016 film Ourhouse, Ep – 1: Time, followed by a talk on the making of the film, on Monday 3 October.